William W. Bosworth: Early life and education

+Bosworth was born in 1868 in Marietta, Ohio, to Daniel Perkins Bosworth Jr (1841–1905) and Clara Mumford Bosworth (née VanZandt) (1845–1873).
+He has one older brother, Hobart and a younger sister, Clara.

-Bosworth was born in 1868 in Marietta, Ohio, and received his architectural training at the Massachusetts Institute of Technology, at the time one of the leading Beaux-Arts oriented schools in the United States.
+Bosworth received his architectural training at the Massachusetts Institute of Technology, at the time one of the leading Beaux-Arts-oriented schools in the United States.
 He graduated from MIT in 1889.
 Bosworth took a trip to Europe with William Robert Ware, the founding professor of MIT's architecture program and editor of The American Architect.
 Bosworth later returned to London to learn more about Georgian Architecture from Sir Lawrence Alma-Tadema, a well-known classical artist of Dutch origin.

 In 1896, Bosworth journeyed to Paris to study at the famous École des Beaux-Arts.
-Attending the École was a necessity for anyone who wanted to make a name for himself in the Uniteed States, especially during the years following the World's Columbian Exposition of 1893 in Chicago.
+Attending the École was a necessity for anyone who wanted to make a name for himself in the United States, especially during the years following the World's Columbian Exposition of 1893 in Chicago.
 Richard Morris Hunt, H. H. Richardson before him as well as Ernest Flagg, Charles McKim, John Merven Carrère and John Russell Pope, had all studied in Paris.